 - position of controls for any machinery involved

 - damage to equipment

 - state of housekeeping in the area

-- environmental conditions e.g. weather, lighting, noise levels, temperature.
+- environmental conditions (such as weather, lighting, noise levels, temperature).

 Take notes of the scene.
 Photographs, sketches and diagrams may also be useful.
 Careful study of these later may reveal conditions or contributing factors initially missed.